hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 note:

 Ah, we've come to the section I like to call "Sanity Checks".
+Which is one of my favorite sections.
-Containing a few questions that I can imagine you have after hearing about all this.
+It contains a few questions that I can imagine you have after hearing about all this.

 (slide)